 o This will not likely stimulate brood production but it is the best approach to prevent starvation.

-· Feed in small batches (quarts or pints) because sugar water (especially 1:1) will ferment in hot weather.
+· During the summer months, feed in small batches (quarts or pints) because sugar water (especially 1:1) will ferment in hot weather.

 END OF FILE